What is Expected of Supervisors?

 Must an Internship Be Paid?

-If your business would like to contribute to the Clifford & Carole Jones Public Service Internship Fund, please contact Michael True at: email@example.com .
+If your business would like to contribute to the Clifford & Carole Jones Public Service Internship Fund, please contact Christy Hanson at firstname.lastname@example.org .
 The fund assists students who are not eligible for other forms of financial aid and are interning in non-compensated, public service-oriented positions.